 Michael Stevens and Suzanne Adan @ JAYJAY By David Roth Published Oct.
 13, 2013 SquareCylinder.com If you’ve ever been betrayed, double-crossed, disappointed or threatened with violence, chances are Michael Stevens Read more

 Victoria Dalkey: At JayJay, a marriage of the eccentric narrative art By Victoria Dalkey Bee Art Correspondent Published: Thursday, Sep.
 26, 2013 – 12:00 am Adan’s “Sugar Daddy” juxtaposes paint-by-number paintings of Read more

-For a closer look at No. 2, as well as other works by Martinez, visit JAYJAY, Wednesday – Friday 11-4.
+For a closer look at, Central Park, New York City Sky No.3, as well as other works by Allen, visit JAYJAY, Wednesday – Friday 11-4.

 5524 B Elvas Ave.